By: Author John Cunningham. Published: 2021/06/15 at 3:40 pm

 1 Bad Spark Plug

-The spark plug is the number one culprit.
-A fouled, incorrectly gapped, damaged or simply incorrect plug type could be the problem.
+The spark plug is the number one culprit for many intermittent faults.
+A fouled, incorrectly gapped, damaged, or simply incorrect plug type could be the problem.
 Let’s take a quick look at each possible plug issue.

 However, sometimes simply running the engine for short periods will foul the plug electrodes.
-Remove, inspect, clean, and gapping the plug usually solves the problem.
+Removing, inspecting, cleaning, and gapping the plug usually solves the problem.
 Replacing the plug is the best option, especially if the engine is overdue for a tune-up.

 Check out the “Spark plug cleaning video” here.

 Incorrectly gapped – The spark plug electrodes need to be gapped to specification.
 A gapping tool is used but not necessary.
 You will need the correct spec from your owner’s manual.
 The typical plug gap is .030”.

 The size of the plug gap is important as it directly affects the quality and reliability of the spark.
 Voltage is, as you know, encouraged to jump the electrodes, thereby creating a spark.
 If the gap is too small, the spark is weak as the voltage doesn’t need to try too hard.
 Too big causes excessive resistance, which may damage the armature.

 Check out the “Spark plug gapping video” here.

 Damaged – The spark plug lives in a hostile environment, with heat, compression, fire, raw gas, and fumes.
 A failed plug is not hugely common as they are pretty durable, but it does happen.
 Plugs are inexpensive and easy to swap out.